lukxsx/2048-ai/README.md

 make coverage-html
 ```

+The generated file is called ```coverage.html```.

 ## Usage
 ### Configuration
 The program supports few command line options.
-If no options are given, the game will start in "normal" mode (the player controls the game)
+If no options are given, the game will start in player mode (you control the game).
 ```
 -a            Play with minimax AI
--s            Use randomizer AI
+-s            Play with randomizer AI
--r            Play the game with randomized input
+-r            Play with randomized input
 -t [value]    Delay in milliseconds
 -c [runs]     Run in comparison mode
 -h            Show this information
 ```

+The ```ai.c``` file contains a few setting variables that can be changed before
+compiling.
+These affect the operation of the minimax algorithm.

-### Gameplay
+### Gameplay in player mode
 The game can be played with ```W, A, S and D``` keys.
+Arrow keys are not currently supported.